 In response to my queries, Professor Blackwell introduced me to the thought of Jean Piaget.
 [For more see my book, Piaget’s Conception of Evolution, or my summary of Piaget’s biological theorizing in Chapter 4 of The Cambridge Companion to Piaget.]
 What I found in Piaget’s thought was the concept of equilibrium, which was the biological analog of the quasi-teleological approach that I had been seeking.
 As a result, I saw how evolution could be characterized as a free, non-deterministic orthogenesis without resorting to Aristotle’s idea of final causation.

 In essence, what I came to believe as a result of my work with Professor Blackwell was that reality is unfolding in a progressive direction and that human life has meaning amidst this process of change.

 Finally, let me say that the only way to ensure a meaningful reality is through human enhancement—-the basic project of transhumanism.
-Only when we augment ourselves will we be able to improve reality.
+Only if we augment ourselves will we be able to improve reality.
 Whether this will happen is an open question.
-And while I doubt that Professor Blackwell would agree with the above, he would definitely commend the continual search for better ideas.
+And while I doubt that Professor Blackwell would agree with this, he would definitely commend the continual search for better ideas.

 Professor Blackwell As A Philosopher